g3tsyst3m/g3tsyst3m.github.io/_posts/2026-05-29-BYOVD and Looting LSASS in the Modern EDR Era.md

 I still remember when Mimikatz dropped in 2011.
 It was a wild time in offensive security, and a period where a single tool could expose fundamental weaknesses in Windows credential handling and force the entire ecosystem to level up.
 Features like Protected Process Light (PPL), hardened LSASS protections, and vastly improved ETW telemetry didn't emerge in a vacuum; they were, in part, Microsoft's response to researchers openly demonstrating just how broken things were.
 It was an era defined by deep technical curiosity and creative problem-solving on both sides of the fence, and this was long before AI entered the chat.

 Leaping ahead to 2026, the end goal remains the same, but the path to get there has shifted drastically.
-What was once a simple matter of tossing mimikatz onto a machine and scraping the freely available, cleartext wdiget creds, has become a more involved process.
+What was once a simple matter of tossing mimikatz onto a machine and scraping the freely available, cleartext wdigest creds, has become a more involved process.
 Now, we're faced with a few unique but not all too unfamiliar challenges.
 Here are just a few off the top of my head:

 - We need to evade or in some cases neutralize EDR ,though I'm of the opinion the latter is much noisier of an option
 - Processes like the coveted `LSASS` now have PPL protection and the many usermode tools that can be used to bypass PPL are heavily signatured